Waggonbau Görlitz: History

-In 1935, the first double-decker coaches were built for the Lübeck-Büchen Railway Company there were to connect Hamburg.
+In 1935, the first double-decker coaches were built for the Lübeck-Büchen Railway Company to serve lines in Hamburg.

-In Nazi Germany, the factories were reorganized for the military buildup.
-In war time, the number of German workers dropped from 2322 to 1478 while the number of forced workers grew to 1974 from a nearby concentration camp.
-After the war, the Soviet occupants ordered the disassembly of the factories for war reparations.
+Under Nazi Germany, the factories were reorganized to serve the military buildup.
+During World War II, the number of German workers dropped from 2,322 to 1,478 while the number of forced laborers grew to 1,974 from a nearby concentration camp.
+After the war, the Soviet occupiers ordered the disassembly of the factories for war reparations.
 During that time, a great fire on August 7/8, 1945 destroyed most of the remaining rolling stock factory.
 The remains of Factory I (Werk I) were handed over to German administration on September 10, 1945, the Factory II (Werk II) on January 25, 1946.

 The German administration began to rebuild the factories.
-The former management had fled to the west so that the new directors would be Otto Schuhknecht and Willi Gerlach.
-Due to reconstruction requirements a number of orders came from the Deutsche Reichsbahn so that by December 1945 the factories had 242 workers already and by the end of 1946 there were 1500 employees at the factories.
-In that the time the engineering works were cut off into a new WUMAG Engineering Corporation to carry on the name while the rail car construction was put under a new name VEB Waggonbau Görlitz (Görlitz Rolling Stock State Corporation).
+After the former management fled to the west, Otto Schuhknecht and Willi Gerlach became the new directors.
+Due to reconstruction requirements a number of orders came from the Deutsche Reichsbahn, and the number of workers rose to 242 in December 1945 and 1,500 by the end of 1946.
+In that the time the engineering works were spun off into a new WUMAG Engineering Corporation to carry on the name, while the rail car construction was put under the new name of VEB Waggonbau Görlitz (Görlitz Rolling Stock State Corporation).
 This would be included in the LOWA group (Lokomotiv- und Waggonbau - locomotive and rail car construction) in 1948.

-The company started to produce a wide range of products - and not only rail cars.
-The number of employees rose to 5754 by the end of 1950.
-The company became a major supplier of railway companies in the Eastern Bloc doubling the turnover between 1970 and 1983 to 294.5 million Mark.
-Although bogie production was moved to Vetschau, the company had a high demand for workers such that Polish foreign workers were employed since 1988.
-At the end of 1988, the numbers showed 3576 German workers along with 240 Polish workers producing 337 rail cars including 115 double-deck coaches.
+The company started to produce a wide range of products apart from rail cars.
+The number of employees rose to 5,754 by the end of 1950.
+The company became a major supplier of railway companies throughout the Eastern Bloc, and between 1970 and 1983 turnover doubled to 294.5 million Mark.
+Although bogie production was moved to Vetschau, the company's high demand for workers led to Polish foreign workers being employed since 1988.
+At the end of 1988, the numbers showed 3,576 German workers along with 240 Polish workers producing 337 rail cars including 115 double-deck coaches.

-With the German reunification the company was reorganized - the old VEB state corporations were subject to privatization and the Görlitz factories became owned by Waggonbau Görlitz GmbH (Görlitz Rolling Stock Ltd) as of May 1, 1990 being a subsidiary of DWA (Deutsche Waggonbau Aktiengesellschaft - German Rolling Stock Joint Stock Corporation).
-The DWA would later rename the Görlitz rolling stock facilities into DWA Werk Görlitz (DWA Factories Görlitz) and it would be rebuilt into a competence center for double-deck coaches and ICE-T coaches.
-On July 5, 1995 the 5000. double-deck coach was delivered to German national railways (Deutsche Bahn after reunification).
-Still being state owned the DWA were finally sold to the private equity Advent International in March 1996.
+With the German reunification the company was reorganized - state-owned enterprises were subject to privatization and the Görlitz factories became owned by Waggonbau Görlitz GmbH (Görlitz Rolling Stock Ltd), as of May 1, 1990 a subsidiary of DWA (Deutsche Waggonbau Aktiengesellschaft - German Rolling Stock Joint Stock Corporation).
+The DWA would later rename the Görlitz rolling stock facilities into DWA Werk Görlitz (DWA Factories Görlitz) and it would be rebuilt into a competence center for double-deck coaches and ICE T coaches.
+On July 5, 1995 the 5,000th double-deck coach was delivered to Deutsche Bahn.
+DWA was sold to private equity firm Advent International in March 1996.